omarfoq/knn-per/data/shakespeare/README.md

 [Leaf repository](https://github.com/TalwalkarLab/leaf) pre-processing of the Shakespeare dataset.
 This dataset is built from
 *The Complete Works of William Shakespeare*.
-Each speaking role in each play is considered a different device.
+Each speaking role in each play is considered to be a different device.

 Details about LEAF were published in
 "LEAF: A Benchmark for Federated Settings" [https://arxiv.org/abs/1812.01097]()

 ## Setup Instructions